LukasKnuth/epub_tools/readme.md

 Simply list all Markdown files to be bundled.
 The files are added in the order in which they are listed.

-Optionally, you can specify author and title for the EPUB metadata.
+Optionally, you can specify author and title for the EPUB metadata and title page.

 If your shell has glob support, you can do this: